 How much water is in our body?

-‘About 72% of our weight, not including fat, is water (reducing to about 56% in older men and 47% in older women)’ says Paul McArdle, dietician and spokesperson for the British Dietetic Association (BDA) Diabetes Specialist Group.
-‘That adds up to around 42 litres in a 70kg man, and a little less in a woman.
+'Just over half of our body weight, not including fat, is water.
+This reduces with age and/or increasing levels of body fat,’ says Dr Paul McArdle, Registered Dietitian and Chair of the British Dietetic Association (BDA) Diabetes Specialist Group.
+‘That adds up to around 42 litres in a 75kg man, and a little less in a woman.
 Most of this is contained in our body cells.
 The rest is part of the fluid that surrounds cells and plasma, which transports nutrients, hormones, and proteins to parts of our body that need it.'

 What does water do for the body?